geothachankary/airport-explorer-book/mapping/display/display-airports.md

 Install-Package GeoJSON.Net
 ```

 We will create a `FeatureCollection` instance and then for each of the records in the CSV file add a new `Feature` instance to the collection.
-Each `Feature` instance will contain a `Point` with the coordinates of the airport, as well second parameter which is an anonymous object with some extra properties we want to add.
-In our case we can add the **Name** and **IATA code** of the airport to this collection.
-Finally we can return a JSON payload containing the collection.
+Each `Feature` instance will contain a `Point` with the coordinates of the airport, as well second parameter which is a dictionary with extra properties we want to add.
+In our case we can add the **Name** and **IATA code** of the airport.
+Finally, we can return a JSON payload containing the collection.

 ```csharp
 public IActionResult OnGetAirports()